egrinberg/Utest/README.md

 Command-line tool for finding and reporting dead links in a file written in node.js

-**Features**

-The tool finds all URLs in the file by using the following schemes:

--http://

--https://

-The tool supports the following status codes:

--200

--400

--404

 **Installation**

-- Clone the repository to your local machine

 - Install the tool globally by running the following command